Kinetically Constrained Quantum Dynamics in Superconducting Circuits

-which are easily satisfied since we work in the dispersive regime $g/\Delta_{ij}\ll 1$ and small anharmonicity limit $E_C \ll \Delta_{ij}$.
-Throwing away the oscillating terms in~\eqref{eq_H_rotating_frame_no_approx} we obtain
+\ric{which are satisfied in the dispersive regime and at low-anharmonicity $E_C$ limit via a staggered configuration of the drive field frequencies with a little dishomogeneity, as discussed in Sec.~\ref{section_cQED_implementation}.} Discarding the oscillating terms in Eq.~\eqref{eq_H_rotating_frame_no_approx} \ric{and Eq.~\eqref{eq_H_rotating_frame_no_approx_2}} we obtain

-Since we do not want local fields $\propto (a_j + a_j^\dagger)$ we fix the condition $\epsilon_j = g\Omega_{j-1}/\Delta_{j-1,j}$ with $j=2,3$.
+Since we do not want local fields $\propto (a_j + a_j^\dagger)$ we fix the condition $\epsilon_j = g\Omega_{j-1}/\Delta_{j-1,j}$ with $j=2,3\ric{,4}$.
 We obtain

-In the dispersive regime $\epsilon_j$ are very small compared to the drive fields controlled by $\{\Omega_j\}$.
-Therefore, it is appropriate to neglect the contributions coming from their commutators \textit{a posteriori}.
-The calculations above can be straightforwardly generalized to the multisite case, since the transmons in the bulk will behave analogously to the second one in the case treated explicitly above.
+In the dispersive regime, \ric{the drive fields amplitudes} $\{\epsilon_j\}$ are very small compared to the drive fields controlled by $\{\Omega_j\}$.
+Therefore, it is appropriate to neglect the contributions coming from their commutators \ric{with $S$}.
+The above calculations can be straightforwardly generalized to the multisite case, since the \ric{superconducting \ricII{circuits}} in the bulk will behave analogously to the second one in the case treated explicitly above.